juggle/resize-observer/README.md

 This allows for greater idle time, when the application itself is idle.

 ## Features

 - Inbuilt resize loop protection.
+- Supports observing different box sizes.
 - Supports pseudo classes `:hover`, `:active` and `:focus`.
 - Supports transitions and animations, including infinite and long-running.
-- Detects changes which occur during animation frame.
-- Includes support for latest draft spec - observing different box sizes.
 - Polls only when required, then shuts down automatically, reducing CPU usage.
 - Zero delay system - Notifications are batched and delivered immediately, before the next paint.

+## Detects

+- Any changes made via user-interaction e.g. clicking/tapping, typing, focusing, hovering etc.
+- Any changes made via DOM modification e.g. adding/removing attributes/elements/text.
+- Any changes made via animations/transitions
+- Any changes made via window resizing
+- Any changes made inside shadow roots
+- Any changes made inside iframes
+- Any changes made inside other windows/documents

 ## Limitations

 - Transitions with initial delays cannot be detected.*
-- Animations and transitions with long periods of no change, will not be detected.*
+- Animations and transitions with long periods of no change (> 250ms), will not be detected.*
+- Style changes which occur for print cannot be detected ([More info](https://github.com/juggle/resize-observer/issues/46)).
-- Style changes from dev tools will only be noticed if they are inline styles.*
+- Style changes from in-memory stylesheets cannot be detected.
+This includes modifications via the CSSSOM and adopting stylesheets.

 ## Tested Browsers